LongNguyen206/project_mernmade/README.md

 ## 10. Detail any third party services that your App will use:

-- Facebook API(used for account login verification and offical account verfication)
+- Facebook API (used for account login verification and official account verification)
-- Instagram API(used for account login verifacation and offical account verfication)
+- Instagram API (used for public data fetching)
-- Google API(used for account login verification)
+- Google API (used for account login verification)
 - <Mail service API>(used to send new users account comfirmation emails and to send users password reset emails)

 ## 11. Identify the database to be used in your app and provide a justification for your choice: